aaronsnoswell/polyomino-solver/README.md

 # polyomino-solver

-Find multihedral tilings of patterns using Polyominoes.
+Find all multihedral tilings of an arbitrary pattern using free [Polyominoes](https://en.wikipedia.org/wiki/Polyomino).

 ## Installation